maelle/simplymaelle/content/post/2021-07-12-code-detective/index.md

 ## Build your mental model of the code

 That's what [Patricia Aas calls "mental machine"](https://www.allthingsgit.com/episodes/learning_a_new_codebase_with_patricia_aas.html).
 You might want to draw some sort of diagram by hand (or [programmatically](https://blog.r-hub.io/2019/12/12/internal-functions/#explore-internal-functions-within-a-package)).
 Patricia Aas remarks that such diagrams might even be contributed to the codebase as developer documentation.

+## Browse code by others

+The life-hack below by Julia Silge for fixing Travis CI builds, looking at other people's configuration files, applies to other CI services (good as Travis is e.g. no longer recommended by rOpenSci) and to any other code endeavour.

+{{< tweet 1205183124868681728 >}}

+How to find good examples?

+-   The lookup package can help you [look up usage of a function on GitHub](https://blog.r-hub.io/2019/05/14/read-the-source/#how-to-search-the-source) and in general [GitHub Advanced search](https://github.com/search/advanced) is really useful;
+-   You might look at the reverse dependencies of a package you are using;
+-   You might try to think of packages doing something similar to yours (e.g. another package munging XML data from an API ; another package wrapping a C library).

 ## Beyond browsing files, `browser()`